PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ### Failsafes and Mode Requirements

 Each mode has a set of requirement flags.
 These are generally automatically set, depending on which objects are used within the context of a mode.
-For example when adding manual control input with
+For example when adding manual control input with the code below the requirement flag for manual control gets set:

 ```cpp
 _manual_control_input = std::make_shared<px4_ros2::ManualControlInput>(*this);
 ```

-the requirement flag for manual control gets set.
 Specifically, setting a flag has the following consequences in PX4, if the condition is not met:

 - arming is not allowed, while the mode is selected